LIFEHUBBER

 Mastra is a TypeScript framework for building AI applications and agents, with model routing, agents, graph-style workflows, human-in-the-loop steps, memory, tools, MCP servers, evals, and observability.

 The official repository and documentation present Mastra as a modern TypeScript stack for agentic applications, including React, Next.js, Node, and standalone server paths, along with provider routing, workflow control flow, memory options, integrations, templates, and installation guidance.
-This page is for general reference, not a recommendation.
+This page is a starting point, not a recommendation.
 Check the original source before relying on the resource.

 What it is